noamross/pubtime/README.md

     preprints, errata, etc.
 -   Documentation
 -   Expand to more journals.
 PLoS is next, but their API is down.
 -   Fix month/issue problems.
 This field is not reliable.
+(Or just kill it)
+-   Break up functions into files
+-   Slim down functions
+-   Write some scraping helper functions
+    -   Scrape, with delays by publisher group, with logfiles
+    -   CrossRef-based DOI scraping: get DOIs, year and ISSN
+-   Expand CONTRIBUTING
+-   Hidden function to update data with contributed set
+-   Function to update exiting data sets